 Start Simple: Do You Offer a 401k?

 If you are still trying to weigh the value of an HSA for an employee, think of it like a 401k.
 In fact, 401ks and HSAs share similar tax advantages like tax-free savings.
 HSAs are just the new kid on the block (HSAs were established in 2004, 401ks in 1978).

 401ks are a designed retirement savings vehicle.
 HSAs are a designed health savings vehicle.
 But in fact, HSAs have additional tax advantages, above and beyond a 401k (or IRA).
 After the age of 65, HSAs can be used for anything, not just qualified out-of-pocket medical expenses and unlike a 401k or IRA, HSAs do not require mandatory distributions.
 Neat perk!

 HSAs – like a 401k for healthcare, but better.
 This comparison is the easiest way to explain the value and offering to your employees or executive team.
 Triple tax advantages and long-term savings create a unique benefits offerings.
-At Lively, HSAs are free for individuals and only $4 pepm for companies larger than 10 enrolled employees (Lively is free for companies with less than 10 enrolled employees).
+At Lively, HSAs are free for individuals and only $3.50 pepm for employers.

 Benefits that Don’t Expire